-In advance of this thematic inspection the provider was invited to complete a selfassessment tool intended to measure this centre's performance against the 2013 National Standards as they related to physical restrictions, environmental restrictions and rights restrictions.
+In advance of this thematic inspection the provider was invited to complete a self-assessment tool intended to measure this centre's performance against the 2013 National Standards as they related to physical restrictions, environmental restrictions and rights restrictions.
 These standards and the questionnaire was dived up into eight specific themes.
 This self-assessment was completed and submitted for review in advance of this inspection.

-Overall, the completed questionnaire suggested a good level of progress towards the National Standards.
-The self-assessment suggested that a quality improvement was required in relation to residents' management of monies and that specific data was need to be reviewed and analysed in relation to the use of restrictive practices.
+Overall, the completed questionnaire suggested progress towards the National Standards.
+The self-assessment suggested that a quality improvement was required in relation to: